rust-lang/book/second-edition/src/ch10-02-traits.md

 ### Implementing a Trait on a Type

 Now that we’ve defined the `Summarizable` trait, we can implement it on the types in our media aggregator that we want to have this behavior.
-Listing 10-13 shows an implementation of the `Summarizable` trait on the `NewsArticle` struct that uses the headline, the author, and the location to create the return value of `summary`.
+[Listing 10-13][Listing-10-13] shows an implementation of the `Summarizable` trait on the `NewsArticle` struct that uses the headline, the author, and the location to create the return value of `summary`.
 For the `Tweet` struct, we’ve chosen to define `summary` as the